torrejonv/teranode/docs/services/subtreeValidation.md

     }
 ```

+If this caching mechanism is enabled, the Subtree Validation Service will listen to the `kafka_txmetaConfig` Kafka topic, where the Transaction Validator posts new UTXO meta data.
+This data is then stored in the cache for quick access during subtree validation.

 Finally, note that the Subtree Validation service benefits of the use of Lustre Fs (filesystem).
 Lustre is a type of parallel distributed file system, primarily used for large-scale cluster computing.
 This filesystem is designed to support high-performance, large-scale data storage and workloads.
 Specifically for Teranode, these volumes are meant to be temporary holding locations for short-lived file-based data that needs to be shared quickly between various services